Table of Contents[Hide][Click to Show]

 Desert Botanical Garden celebrates its 38th year of Las Noches de las Luminarias.
 It features 8,000 hand-lit luminaria bags, thousands of white twinkle lights and the vibrant sounds and sights of 10 performing groups.
 This is available December 1 – 23 and again from December 26-31.

 Take a trip on the Polar Express with the Grand Canyon Railway!
 Each evening passengers travel to the North Pole, a Christmas village where Santa and his reindeer welcome visitors.
 This year, the Polar Express runs from November 9 through January 5 so you have lots of time to check it out.
 For more info on the Polar Express, read this article.

 Holiday Light Displays in Colorado

 Cheyenne Mountain Zoo’s Electric Safari features more than 1 million lights, more than 80 animated light sculptures, Sky Rides, and visits with Santa.
-Electric Safari is available December 7 – January 1 (closed on December 24).
+Electric Safari is available December 6-8, December 13-23 and December 25 – January 1.

 Holiday Light Displays in New Mexico

 The Santa Fe Botanical Garden celebrates GLOW on weekends throughout the holiday season.
 Look for Santa, hot cocoa and more fun for the family.
-This begins December 14 and runs through December 31st, although their website lists a preview on December 6th…contact them directly for more info.
+This is offered November 30 – December 3, December 6-8, December 13-15, December 20-23, and December 26-31.
+Their website lists a preview party on November 29th…contact them directly for more info.